 The positives and the negatives produce a mixed bag.
 Therefore, caution and discernment are advised for children or those not familiar with the biblical story.

 Stay tuned for Movieguide®’s full review of NOAH.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!